lammps/lammps/doc/src/Modify_requirements.rst

 must include the corresponding new or modified documentation in `ReStructuredText format <rst_>`_ (.rst files in the ``doc/src/`` folder).
-The documentation shall be written in American English and the .rst file must use only ASCII characters so it can be cleanly translated to PDF files (via `sphinx <https://www.sphinx-doc.org>`_ and PDFLaTeX).
+The documentation shall be written in American English and the .rst file must use only ASCII characters, so it can be cleanly translated to PDF files (via `sphinx <https://www.sphinx-doc.org>`_ and PDFLaTeX).
 Special characters may be included via embedded math expression typeset in a LaTeX subset.